intel-analytics/ipex-llm/docker/llm/README.md

   Wait until the process finishes loading the model and you see "Uvicorn running on ...".
 The model worker will register itself to the controller.

-- #### **Step 3: Launch Gradio web server or RESTful API server** You can launch Gradio web server to serve your models using the web UI or launch RESTful API server to serve with cURL.
+- #### **Step 3: Launch Gradio web server or RESTful API server** You can launch Gradio web server to serve your models using the web UI or launch RESTful API server to serve with HTTP.

   - **Option 1: Serving with Web UI**
     ```bash